Mother, grandmother, family and school counsellor

 What did Hema do?
-She glanced at the clock, realised it was late and understood that her son was hungry and tired.
-Instead of reacting to his behaviour, she chose to connect with his Emotional brain.
+She glanced at the clock, realized it was late, and understood that her son was hungry and tired.
+Instead of reacting to his behavior, she chose to connect with his Emotional brain.
 She gave him a warm hug to calm him down, and then quickly proceeded to serve his meal.

-There’s something else we need to know about tantrums.
+There's something else we need to know about tantrums.
 Remember how angry and helpless you feel when the tantrum is at its worst?
 You are ready to hit the roof yourself.
-Well, don’t.
+Well, don't.
 Just take a deep breath and know that the worst is almost over.
-That’s right.
+That's right.
 A tantrum generally follows a pattern.
-There’s a build up with the screaming and crying, the behaviour gets increasingly uncontrollable with the rolling, flinging and headbanging as it reaches a peak, and then gives way to sobbing and whimpering as it begins to subside.
+There's a build-up with the screaming and crying, the behavior gets increasingly uncontrollable with the rolling, flinging, and headbanging as it reaches a peak, and then gives way to sobbing and whimpering as it begins to subside.
 This is the right time to step in.

 Here's a bag of tricks to keep tantrums at bay:

 When should you worry about your child's tantrums?
 When you've tried every which way, and nothing seems to work.